guglielmocola/TwitterMonitorLib_v2/README.md

 Output example:
 ```
-INFO     OK: crawler "IT_politicians" activated to follow the specified targets
+INFO     Crawler "IT_politicians" activated to follow the specified targets
 ```

 * Cell #3 -- A track crawler named "track1" is started: